gravityblast/wordreference-cli/README.md

     export WORDREFERENCE_API_KEY=YOUR_API_KEY

-If you usually use a dictionary, create a function like this in your profile file:
+If you usually use the same dictionary, create a function like this in your profile file:

     function wr  { wordreference enit $1 | less;  }